Links

 Interpreting association scores

-There are few important considerations regarding association scores.
+There are a few important considerations regarding association scores.
 As described above, association scores are a heuristic based on the availability of data.
-While scores are useful to rank lists of targets or diseases, they should not be interpreted as a confidence score on the target - disease association.
-For example, under-studied diseases are unlikely to produce high-scoring targets due to the lack of available evidence.
-In such diseases, a relatively low scoring target might still be the top-ranked target and potentially a very interesting lead from a therapeutic standpoint.
+While scores are useful to rank lists of targets or diseases, they should not be interpreted as a confidence score for the target-disease association.